Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 As a fundraising coordinator, you can work to pay the bills while raising awareness for a cause that resonates with you.
 There are plenty of charities and non-profit organizations in need of fundraising coordinators, from local animal shelters to well-known international charities.

-Fundraising coordinators in the USA usually make around $46,822 a year on average.
+Entry-level coordinators in the US make around $26 per hour.
 This amount can vary based on the organization, where it's located, and the coordinator's experience.
 Here’s what fundraising coordinators typically do:

-Content writers/editors in the USA usually earn about $72,928 a year on average.
+Entry-level content writers/editors make around $34 per hour.
 This can vary based on the company, location, and experience.
 Here’s what content writers/editors typically do:

 As a research assistant, you'll have the opportunity to delve into a wide range of topics and explore areas of law that pique your interest.
 Working closely with experienced scholars and professors, you'll gain firsthand exposure to the research process, learning how to conduct thorough investigations and analyze complex ideas.